 Racons

-Uniquely identifiable racons are highly important when navigating in low visibility conditions, in the night or under adverse weather conditions.
-Racons only rely on the excitation of the shipborne radar; in contrast AIS AtoNs rely on an external position fixing system.
+Uniquely identifiable Racons are highly important when navigating in low visibility conditions, in the night or under adverse weather conditions.
+Racons rely on the excitation by the shipborne radar; in contrast AIS AtoNs rely on an external position fixing system.
 However, Racons are not PNT systems, since they do not provide a timing reference.

-When applying solid state transmitters, excitation range of traditional racons will diminish because of lower maximum transmitted power.
-Racon response may disappear (or at least be attenuated) in the video processing.
-The development of racons with responses focussed towards NT radars would be beneficial.
+When applying solid state transmitters, excitation range of traditional Racons will diminish because of lower maximum transmitted power, or mismatch of frequencies.
+The development of Racons and NT radar to optimise the combined performance would be beneficial.

 Automatic Identification System (AIS)